 - Introduction globalization, development of global economy and of the role of international transactions in national economies.
 Economic networks and global value chains - introduction.
-(October 6th) - 2.
-Global value chains continued upgrading, analytical instruments.
-(October 13th) - 3.
+(October 4th) - 2.
+Global value chains continued data and analytical instruments.
+Changes in GVC positioning upgrading.
+(October 11th) - 3.
 Economic agents: consumer preferences the role of differences in culture, attitudes and values around the globe.
-(October 20th) - 4.
-Holiday (October 27th) - 5.
+(October 18th) - 4.
+Holiday (October 25th) - 5.
 Modes of internationalization of economic activities: when should we trade and when institute a foreign subsidiary?
 Which strategy for which market?
-(November 3rd) - 6.
+(November 1st) - 6.
 The role of governance and its international dimension.
 Principal-agent problem and agency problems.
+(November 8th) - 7.
 Corporate governance: relationship between the shareholders, board, management.
-(November 10th) - 7.
-Holidays (November 17th)
+Brief midterm.
+(November 15th)